 Atopic eczema is a very common, non-contagious, chronic (long-term) inflammatory skin condition.
 If you have atopic eczema, your skin barrier function (which prevents water loss and protects against allergens and irritants) is impaired or weakened.
 This makes the skin dry out and become more vulnerable to infections by bacteria and viruses.

-Our new What you need to know about eczema booklet has been prepared by people with eczema, their carers, dermatology nurses and consultant dermatologists to help you understand your condition, learn about management and find useful tips for living with eczema.
+Our What you need to know about Eczema booklet has been prepared by people with eczema, parents, carers, dermatology nurses and consultant dermatologists to help you understand your condition, learn about management and find useful tips for living with eczema.